An Archive for Fanatics of Land Rovers

-Our name BraaiGrid and logo, besides referring to the real use of those Series grills, proudly emphasizes our African roots and love for everything related to Landys without giving you the impression (which we would hate to do) that we are linked to Land Rover.
-BraaiGid continues just as LandyOnline has always been a website for and by the community of Land Rover Owners in Southern Africa and Africa.
+Our new name The Overland Legend proudly emphasizes our African overland roots and love for everything related to Landys without giving you the impression (which we would hate to do) that we are linked to Land Rover.
+The Overland Legend is re-inveting LandyOnline with our new YouTube Channel and Instagram.
+LandyOnline has always been a website for and by the community of Land Rover Owners in Southern Africa and Africa.

 Our site was formed through the amalgamation of three websites Brian's Africa Travel Guide, Alan's Land Rover Page and the GMC conversion pages.
 We were the first to publish a South African Land Rover related website in 1996 just 2 years after the world wide web became available in South Africa in 1994.
 Getting the early exposure on the internet has been vital to the success of LandyOnline through the establishment of personal, business and website connections throughout the world wide Land Rover internet community.
 On 28 December 1999 we registered www.landyonline.co.za.
 From the start the response was fantastic with many e-mail compliments, comments, queries and contributions from the Land Rover community around the world.
 From the start the information obtained from the queries has been shared and fed back into the site to benefit visitors.
 LandyOnline has grown to become one of the most popular unofficial Land Rover resource sites on the internet, and proudly so.